Acry/flappy/DevDox/Foreword.md

 Just the graphics resolution and complexity grew, but many fields of game development are not touched.

-The reasons for that a numerous.
+The reasons for that are numerous.
 One reason that bugs stay in games forever is the usage of closed source middleware.
 If you decide to use one, let's say a physics engine, you lose control; you won't be able to fix that one stupid bug.
 Of course, a company wants to be productive.
 I know that and I understand that.
 But... oh well that is a very long story and add my thoughts from time to time.

 Current state... there are millions of games.
 Many of them are make overs.
 Most are using the same engines or middleware, same selling models (micro-transactions, advertisements, etc.); sometimes the game renderings even look the same.